Meet our RLAG Ambassador Leaders!

 Laura Spruyt, Alberta

 Before I started, I never knew how far I could go, and my journey in trail running has taken me from 5K-to-50K faster than I could have imagined.
 Trail running started for me in Costa Rica at one of the RLAG Retreats, and from there I have been fortunate enough to enjoy multiple runs and races across the World, from a Caribbean “Run for Fun Cruise” to exploring the trails around Anchorage, AK and hiking the Inca Trail in Peru.
 I’m based on the beautiful West Coast of Canada, and when I’m not travelling for work I can be found running the trails around North Vancouver or seeking peaks in Whistler, BC, usually with my dog in tow.
-My 2018 goals include my first ever stage race, the Coastal Challenge in Costa Rica with the Run Like a Girl Team and the Squamish 50 Miler in August.
+In 2018 I completed my first ever stage race, the Coastal Challenge in Costa Rica with the Run Like a Girl Team and the Squamish 50 Miler in August.
 Trail running has brought me an outlet to run out my dreams and to push myself mentally, physically, and even spiritually and I can’t wait to share my experiences with you!

 I’m not an elite runner and I’ll probably never win any races, but I am a “real” runner – I’m juggling running, being a mum, a wife, part time carer, and working full time.
 Running has always been my happy place and bought so much to my life: a purpose and direction, numerous amazing adventures, an outlet for my anxiety, and led me to connect with wonderful like minded people all over the world, including the other awesome ambassadors from Run Like A Girl.
-A common theme around the world is finding what makes you happy and for me that’s what running is all about 🙂

 A girl, born with a congenital heart defect, open heart surgery to repair as a child, regular cardiologist visits to this day, always reminded to never over-exert but off the charts for not only a heart patient, but for a healthy athlete!
 Running gives me life!
 Fitness leader for the past 20 years, inspiring, motivating empowering is why I’m here on this earth.
 I started running 12 years ago, starting with a couple 26.2 mile full marathons in Winnipeg.
 From there I started running half marathons and have completed over 50 to date.
 I have been on the RLAG team since 2016.
 In November I traveled to Costa Rica to take part in a RLAG adventure and wellness retreat!